One of the most common and terrifying questions beginners ask is: "What should I do when I feel like I'm drowning?"

 As long as your lungs have air in them, the human body is naturally buoyant.

+Take a deep breath and you float.
 Exhale it all and you'll sink slightly and that small drop often triggers panic in beginners.

 So, the golden rule is simple:

-Keep breathing normally.
+Keep breathing calmly.
 You will float.

 If you can breathe in air, you have no reason to panic.
 That same air keeps you safely at the surface.